Lucas Babin: Legal career

-After completing law school, Babin went to work with Sutliff & Stout, Injury and Accident Law Firm.
 After several years in Houston, Babin moved back to his hometown Woodville, Texas.
 In 2018, Babin ran for and was elected as the district attorney of Tyler County, Texas.

 As district attorney, Babin indicted Netflix for allegedly distributing lewd content through the release of Cuties (2020), which garnered controversy over its depiction of pre-adolescent girls.
+The U.S. Court of Appeals for the Fifth Circuit agreed with Netflix that Babin's prosecution was carried out in bad faith with the intent to harass Netflix, including presenting only selective portions of the film as evidence to the grand jury.
 According to Variety, commentators have suggested that the suit stands to boost Babin's political standing to prepare for a run for higher office.